 If you have an emotional, newsworthy content campaign, you’re off to an excellent start.
 We’d like to say that’s all you need, but we’ve found that that’s just not the case.
 There is another element to the mix, and that’s the art.

 “Art” is tough to define in this case.
 What we mean is that you’ll need talented, creative people working on these projects to tell these vivid stories.
-Your presentation is extremely important in creating content with a high viral potential, so having emotional, timely data might not be enough to get you to viral heights.
+Your presentation is extremely important in creating content with high viral potential, so having emotional and timely data might not be enough to get you to viral heights.